Laurent9770/KryvexTrading.com/SUPABASE_MIGRATION_PROGRESS_V2.md

 6. **Security** - Row Level Security on all tables
 7. **Type Safety** - Comprehensive TypeScript types for all services
 8. **Admin Data Service** - New Supabase-based admin data management
+9. **Trading Page Progress** - 8 out of 12 tradingEngine calls replaced
+10. **Admin Components** - All admin components updated to use Supabase

 ### 📊 Migration Statistics